High Five Ramen

 The good news is nobody will judge you when the sweat starts trickling down your forehead - you shouldn’t be eating with anyone else you know.

-This should be the baseline ramen if you’re a normal human.
 It comes with excellent sliced pork belly, a perfectly poached egg, black garlic, scallions, and sprouts.
 Really good stuff with a solid but not overbearing amount of heat.

 Same as above but pretty damn spicy.